apache/skywalking-rover/docs/en/setup/configuration/process_discovery/kubernetes.md

 # Kubernetes Process Detector

 The Kubernetes process detector could detect any process under the Kubernetes container.
-If active the kubernetes process detector, the rover must be deployed in the kubernetes cluster.
+If active the Kubernetes process detector, the rover must be deployed in the Kubernetes cluster.
-After find the process, it would be collect the metadata of the process when the report to the backend.
+After finding the process, it would collect the metadata of the process when the report to the backend.

 ## Configuration